gitforwork2/gitforwork.github.io/_posts/2015-05-01-dnow-analysis.md

 Assuming multiple comes down to 9, market cap would be $2.7b.
 To aim for the same 15% investment CAGR over the next 2 years, today's market cap should be $2.04b.
 That translates to roughly 20$ per share.

+Can all this happen?
+There seems to be possibilities.
+The industry is undergoing a depression, dnow happens to have a strong balance sheet and an executive chairman who is known for such a strategy.
+Also consider the vast amount of investments that have to made in upstream and mid stream to bring the shale oil to the gulf coast.
+There seems to be a good chance of DNOW doing well.